 To not more than what is due from the foregoing that, as far as possible, I seek the cleanliness in the image and the harmonious integration of the citizen with a small portion of its environment.
 This is nothing other than the familiar phrase, “Less is more”.

-What/whom are your creative muses?
+What or who are your creative muses?

 I consider “light” as my biggest inspiration; even before I got into photography I rarely paid attention to the impact of the same on all objects.
 Today is my muse and ally; it is amazing how the shadows of absolutely everything are projected in line with the position of the sun and how depending on the time of day one can get several photographs completely different from the same place.